pmill/charlie/README.md

 ## Assumptions & Clarifications

+1. Env file is committed here for ease of setup.
+But for a real production application it should definitely not be committed.
-1. In production The email sending and other long-running backend processes should run in queue workers.
+2. In production The email sending and other long-running backend processes should run in queue workers.
 2. Depending on the scale of data the app is required to handle, export and import functionality should also run via queue workers.
 3. For the customer slug-based URL requirement.
 The slug of the name is included in the URL, but I've also included a hash of the customer's id.
 This is to mitigate two customers having the same name.
 4. For the users only seeing and being able to manage their own customer data.
 This is achieved in two ways.
 The first is by using the `OwnedByAuthenticatedUser` eloquent scope on the `Customer` model to ensure that a user_id where clause is always added to customer queries.
 The second is by using a CustomerPolicy which is configured via the routes and route model binding.